TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/controlflow.rst

 ***********************

-Besides the :keyword:`while` statement just introduced, Python uses the usual flow control statements known from other languages, with some twists.
+Besides the :keyword:`while` statement just introduced, Python uses the usual flow control statements known kutoka other languages, with some twists.

 .. _tut-if: